robocode-dev/tank-royale/CONTRIBUTING.md

 server that works as a "controller" selecting the bots that should battle each other, analyze scores, and store results, make ranking, etc. As long the alternative server it builds on top of the official Robocode server.

+## Tools used for building all modules of Robocode

+[Here](buildDocs/docs/dev/tools.md) you can find a list of all the tools required for building all parts of Robocode.

 [programming game]: https://www.makeuseof.com/tag/best-programming-games/

 [LiteRumble]: https://literumble.appspot.com/